AdobeDocs/journey-optimizer-b2b.en/help/_includes/content-design-assets.md

 >[!NOTE]
 >
->If you have a subscription for Experience Manager Assets as a Cloud Service along with the default Adobe Marketo Engage Design Studio, you can choose image assets from the source that is selected in the template details page.
+>If you have a subscription for Experience Manager Assets as a Cloud Service along with the default Adobe Marketo Engage Design Studio, you must choose the [image source](../user/content/assets-overview.md#choose-an-asset-source) at the time of creation for an email, email template, or visual fragment.
+However, you can also select the image source before you open the content designer for editing.

 The following example outlines steps to add assets to the template content: